Power Variability: Variable

 Best Uses: Big Game Hunting, Small Game Hunting, Varmint Hunting, Target Shooting

 Vortex Crossfire II 4-12X44 Scope Review

-You don’t have to look far for a quality rifle scope that knows how to do the bare basics well.
-In fact, you only need to look as far as Vortex and you’re done shopping.
+You don't have to look far for a quality rifle scope that knows how to do the bare basics well.
+In fact, you only need to look as far as Vortex for a scope and you're done shopping.
 They know what features matter and how to make it count.